Introduction to the Wetland Plants of British Columbia

 This course will be of interest to students, consulting biologists, government biologists, industry biologists, biological field techs and interested public.

 Where to Stay?

-We have set up a room-block at the Monashee Lodge, just one block away from the Okanagan College where the classroom portion of this course takes place.
-Discounted room rates are available.
-This includes a good quality continental breakfast (hot breakfasts can be ordered at additional cost), and there is also a clean hot tub and infra-red sauna for your use.
-The hosts Dean and Kathleen will take your bookings.
+We have set up a room-block at the Monashee Lodge, just one block away from the Okanagan College.
+Discounted room rates are available for $110/night plus tax.
+This includes a continental breakfast (hot breakfasts can be ordered at additional cost), and there is also a clean hot tub and infra-red sauna for your use.
 250-814-2553.
 Please state that you are with “CMI” to receive the discounted rate.

 Early bird (closes April 3)